vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - If you deselect the **Install UI Plugin** check box, you can install or upgrade the plug-in later.
     - If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.
 13. Verify that the certificate thumbprint for vCenter Server is valid, and click **Continue** to initialize the appliance.

+    Thumbprint verification occurs in vSphere Integrated Containers 1.4.3 and later.

 **Result**